-Deaton’s “Showdown at Tiger Beach” Claims Awards of Merit in Three Categories at Best Shorts Film Competition
+Deaton’s “Showdown at Tiger Beach” Claims Awards in Three Categories at Best Shorts Film Competition

 March 28, 2021

 Paul Cater Deaton’s exciting documentary short, “Showdown at Tiger Beach” has won prestigious Awards of Merit in three categories at The Best Shorts Film Competition.

 “Showdown” earned honors in the categories of Documentary Short, Nature / Environment / Wildlife, and Cinematography.

 “The goal of ‘Showdown’ is, above all, to shine a light on the importance of shark conservation,” Deaton said.

 The film contains electrifying scenes of close encounters with a dozen large tiger sharks and over 30 sharks of other species, in open water, without the protection of cages.

 “It was exhilarating to film such magnificent creatures where they live,” Deaton added.
 “They came into contact with us several times during the filming, but it was out of curiosity and not about wanting to do us any harm.

 The film was rendered in black and white, with special effects making it look like a television show from the 50s and 60s.